knst/dash/depends/README.md

 - `aarch64-linux-android` for Android ARM 64 bit
 - `x86_64-linux-android` for Android x86 64 bit

-The paths are automatically configured and no other options are needed.
+The paths are automatically configured and no other options are needed unless targeting [Android](../doc/build-android.md).

 #### For macOS cross compilation